-Thank you for your interest in the Keck School of Medicine of USC’s AHEAD Study program (“AHEAD” and “Program”).
+Thank you for your interest in the Keck School of Medicine of USC’s AHEAD program (“AHEAD” and “Program”).
 AHEAD is designed and conducted by the Keck School of Medicine of USC’s Alzheimer’s Therapeutic Research Institute (“ATRI”), and the Program website and other websites, online locations and apps for the Program are used to provide information about AHEAD and studies conducted through ATRI.

-The University of Southern California (“USC”), the Keck School of Medicine of USC, TRC-PAD, and ATRI, and their officers, agents, employees, and representatives (including the website provider identified below) are collectively referred to herein as “we”, “us”, or “our”.
+The University of Southern California (“USC”), the Keck School of Medicine of USC, AHEAD, and ATRI, and their officers, agents, employees, and representatives (including the website provider identified below) are collectively referred to herein as “we”, “us”, or “our”.